hdadvisors/chesterfield-market-analysis/docs/part-1a-3.md

 ### Amount

 Chesterfield County is home to 10,784 market-affordable rental units as of March 2022.
 These apartments are predominately in garden-style buildings with 200 to 250 units per property.
 A much smaller share of these NOAH units are found in manufactured home communities and low-rise multifamily buildings.
 One rental property (Huntwood Apartments) is a collection of 48 single-family homes.

-This NOAH inventory is approximately 34 percent of the county's total number of rental units according to the latest Census Bureau estimates.^[U.S. Census Bureau, American Community Survey, 2016-2020 5-year estimates.
-Tables B25003 and B25004.]
-However, that estimate includes the approximately 10,000 single-family homes leased out in Chesterfield.
-NOAH units account for a much larger share (72 percent) of the county's traditional multifamily rental market, as tracked by CoStar.^[As of March 31, 2022, CoStar's total multifamily unit inventory in Chesterfield County was 14,905.]

 <table class="table table-striped table-hover table-condensed" style="margin-left: auto; margin-right: auto;">
 <caption>(\#tab:noah-amount)NOAH properties and units by style</caption>